shawn-cell/Destiny-xmd/README.md

 ⚠️ Important Notice:

-🔹 CLOUD AI is 100% safe on Heroku.
+🔹 Destiny xmd is 100% safe on Heroku.
 🔹 Contact the developer for more details.

 ---

-💡 Made with ❤️ by Bera Tech
+💡 Made with ❤️ by Markdevs

 ---

-API Pairing Link

-CLOUD AI API Pairing